yuseflo/Interactive-Lab-Hub/Final Project/README.md

 ### Speaker Integration

 As a last step of the whole final project we integrated a speaker into the system to play common Pacman sound effects.
 We downloaded and used the intro music, the eating food, the eating power pellet, the eating ghost and the death sound effect from https://www.classicgaming.cc/classics/pac-man/sounds.
-In general, we had lots of issues using the microphone and the speaker simultaneously on the raspberry pi which made it not feasible to use the speaker we were using in class.
-Therefore we are using a bluetooth speaker from JBL.
-Even though we were using a bluetooth speaker it was not easy to make it work with libraries like VLC, Pygame etc. Finally we were successful using the library BlueAlsa and the instructions in the following link (https://introt.github.io/docs/raspberrypi/bluealsa.html).
+In general, we had a lot of problems with using the microphone and speaker on the raspberry pi at the same time, which made it impossible to use the speaker we used in class.
+Therefore, we used a bluetooth speaker from JBL.
+Although we used a bluetooth speaker, it was not easy to make it work with libraries like VLC, Pygame, etc. Finally, with the help of the BlueAlsa library and the instructions at the following link, we managed to do it (https://introt.github.io/docs/raspberrypi/bluealsa.html).

 ### User tests